Evgenije Letica

-Evgenije Letica (worldly name: Manojlo Letica; Plaški, Lika, 1858 – 3 October 1933) was a Serbian theologian, Metropolitan of the Eparchy of Banja Luka (1900–1907) and Metropolitan of Dabar-Bosna (1907–1920).
+Evgenije Letica (worldly name: Manojlo Letica; Plaški, Lika, 1858 – 3 October 1933) was a Serbian theologian, Metropolitan of the Eparchy of Banja Luka (1900–1907) and Metropolitan of Dabar and Bosnia (1907–1920).

 Education

 He started his early education in Plaški and Ogulin and continued it, under the patronage of the Metropolitan, in Sremski Karlovci where he graduated from Gymnasium and then studied law in Vienna, Graz and Zagreb, where he passed three state exams respectfully.
 In Vienna, he attained a doctorate in philosophy, theology and jurisprudence.
 He volunteered in the military for a year and was named a reserve officer.
 He opened a law practice in 1884 in Sremska Mitrovica.
 The following year he moved to Sarajevo, where he remained in the civil service until 1892.
 That year, he left the civil service and went to Zagreb, working as a legal clerk with Hipotekarna banka.

 Monasticism

 From Zagreb, he went to Sremski Karlovci and enrolled in the Faculty of Theology, which he completed in 1895.
 He was tonsured a monk by Archimandrite Genadije Popović at Kuveždin Monastery in 1895.
 After the monastic ceremony, he was appointed the second notary of the Parliamentary Committee.
 On 9 July 1895, Patriarch Georgije Branković ordained him to the rank of deacon.
 On 3 November, he was appointed notary and consistorial clerk of the Diocesan Administration of Timisoara in Timișoara.
 At the end of 1895, Bishop Nikanor (Popović) of Timisoara promoted him to the rank of protodeacon.
 Letica was ordained a priest by Bishop Lukijan Bogdanović in Szentendre on 18 April 1898, after which he returned to Timișoara.
 In 1899 he was promoted to hieromonk and on 24 July 1900, he was promoted to archimandrite by Bishop Nikanor Popović.